New York prosecutors subpoena Trump’s tax returns

 “We believe strongly in the ethical and professional rules and regulations that govern our industry, our work and our client interactions,” the statement said.
 “As a matter of firm policy and professional rules we do not comment on the work we conduct for our clients.”

-President Trump’s attorney Jay Sekulow did not immediately respond to a request for comment.
+Marc Mukasey, an attorney who represents the Trump organization, said of the Mazars subpoena, “we are evaluating and will respond as appropriate.”

-Manhattan District Attorney Cyrus Vance is investigating payoffs to adult film actress Stormy Daniels and Playboy model Karen McDougal.
+Manhattan District Attorney Cyrus Vance, a Democrat who was elected to the position in 2009, is investigating payoffs to adult film actress Stormy Daniels and Playboy model Karen McDougal.
 The payments were arranged by Mr. Trump’s lawyer’s Michael Cohen prior to the presidential election.

 Mr. Trump has always maintained the payments were not illegal and if they did cross a line it is because Cohen bungled the job.